hygoni/Grapher/README.md

+**TODO List** :

+- implement bfs, dfs algorithm

+- optimize on bipartite matching problems

+- visualize the process of bfs, dfs, network flow algorithms

+**Notice**

-**Currently Not Suitable For Solving Bipartite Matching Problems**:
+Currently Not Suitable For Solving Bipartite Matching Problems:

-it's because of poor time complexity of Ford-Fulkerson.
-I'll improved it soon
+it's because of poor time complexity of Ford-Fulkerson. going to improve it soon

-I'll add more functions on it!